FCJ-DNTU/deploy-golang-blog-application-workshop/content/3-create-vpc-instance/3.2-create-vpc-sg/_index.md

 pre: "<b>3.2. </b>"
 ---

+#### VPC Security Group

+A subnet group is a collection of subnets running on Amazon Virtual Private Cloud (VPC) environment, allows you configure **inbound and outbound** rules

 #### Create VPC Security Groups
 In this step, we will create two **Security Groups (SGs)**: one for public subnets (used by EC2 instances) and one for private subnets (used by RDS instances).